shafr/shafr.github.io/_audio_books/harry_bosh/002-the-black-ice.md

 Cons:
 * Unnecessary love story (twice).
 Probably it's important for next books and for showing that hi is not psycho.
 Or showing that he can find quiet place finally with someone.
-* Preassure from DEA guys (when on the first book it was IAD guys), which creates tension.
+* Pressure from DEA guys (when on the first book it was IAD guys), which creates tension.

 # Quotes: